 Hadoop is a data system so big it is like a virtual jumbo where your PC is a flea.
 One of the developers named it after his kid’s toy elephant so there is no complicated acronym to stumble over.
 The system is actually conceptually simple.
 It has loads of storage capacity and an unusual way of processing data.
 It does not wait for big files to report in to its software.
 Instead, it takes the processing system to the data.

 The next question is what to do with Hadoop.
 Perhaps the question would be better expressed as, what can we do with a wonderful opportunity that we could not do before.
 Certainly, Hadoop is not for storing videos when your laptop starts complaining.
-The interfaces are clumsy and Hadoop belongs in the realm of large organizations that have the money.
+The interfaces are clumsy and Hadoop belongs in the realm of large organisations that have the money.
 Here are two examples to illustrate the point.

 Hadoop in Healthcare